sincostheta/mikevoiceassistant/README.md

 **Spotify Music Control**: You can play, pause, skip songs and essentially, have full control over your Spotify experience using MIKE.
 You can also search for tracks, artists and playlists using voice commands.

 **Examples:**
-> MIKE, play the latest Linkin Park relase.
+> MIKE, play the latest Linkin Park release.

 > MIKE, play some liminal music.